garvitrai013/meme-uploader/README.md

 npm start
 ```

-You'll have your app running on port 3000
+You'll have your app running on port 3000 & server on port 3001

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)